simplifi/appnexusapi/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Make changes (with tests -- at least integration tests, please)
 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request